 Designing for accessibility is daunting – until you start doing

-For Learnosity Product Designer Jasha Aitchison, a momentary oversight led to a moment of clarity about the importance of accessibility.
+For Learnosity Product Designer (former) Jasha Aitchison, a momentary oversight led to a moment of clarity about the importance of accessibility.

 As someone who grew up with a family member with a significant physical disability, I thought I might be more tuned-in to the broad spectrum of others’ needs than most people.
 Sadly, I discovered I was wrong.